Codecademy/docs/content/c/concepts/memory-management/memory-management.md

 In this type of allocation system memory is managed at runtime.
 Dynamic memory management in C programming language is performed using four functions named `malloc()`, `calloc()`, `realloc()`, and `free()`.
 These four functions are defined in the C standard library header file `<stdlib.h>`.
 It uses the heap space of the system memory.

-Let's know about each function in detail:

-### malloc()
+### `malloc()`

-`malloc()` function is used to allocate a block of memory in the heap.
+The `malloc()` function is used to allocate a block of memory in the heap.
 It allocates the user a specified number of bytes but does not initialize.
 Once allocated, the program accesses this block of memory via a pointer that `malloc()` returns.

 The default pointer returned by `malloc()` is of the type `void` but can be cast into a pointer of any data type.
 However, if the space is insufficient for the amount of memory requested by `malloc()`, then the allocation fails and a `NULL` pointer is returned.